t3r3nc3101/CrushCompanion/README.md

-Interactive desktop companion
+Interactive desktop companion to track BITCRUSH price

-- Invader zero on desktop showing the live CRUSH price
+- Invader on desktop showing the live CRUSH price
 - tba

+(CRUSH logo used is property of bitcrush.com - this project not affiliated, just a supporter :) )